igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.md

 ## Layout Editor (F5)
 The object layout editor allows you to add, remove and modify objects.
-Note: currently, adding new objects (or changing their types) to Shadow layouts is unsupported, due to the misc. setting editor being incomplete.
-You can try doing so, but the file certainly will not work ingame.
-Deleting, copying and editing existing ones is fine though.
 * You can open s*_*.bin files (from Heroes) or stg*_*.dat (from Shadow) or create new ones.
 * Objects will mostly be displayed as small cubes.
 You can click on the objects to select them.
 * To render using their actual models, you must add the ONE archive which contains the DFF to the object ONEs (explained above).
 This works for Heroes and Shadow files.